ComposableFi/composable/docs/docs/internal/ibc-ics20-xcm-assets-transfer-examples.md

 ### Some possible user experiences

 In case of PBLO.
-On Picasso is 100.
+On Picasso is *100*.
 So it is Local asset.
-When sent via IBC to other chain, it will get IBC prefix, app can show ibcPBLO because of that.
+When sent via IBC to other chain, it will get IBC prefix mapping, app can show *ibcPBLO* because of that.

 In case of USDT, USDT from Statemine can be show as xcmUSDT(because it is common good parachain prefix).
 USDT from Cosmos can be ibcUSDT.
 Later, when there would be IBC/XCM to ETH, new *assets* module to be created which classifies not only bridge, but prefix(channel) used.

 `NOTE: XCVM/CW to be defined in some other document later, likely that would be own bridge type`